neelsoumya/teaching_reproducible_science_R/README.md

 * The concepts are the same in any programming language (R/Python)

-* Bottomline: we are all busy and we would all rather publish papers, but in the long term these best practices will make us more produtive
+* Bottomline: we are all busy and we would all rather publish papers, but in the long term these best practices will make us more productive

-* This is like protocols (used in experimental biology) for computer scientists
+* This is like protocols (used in experimental biology) for computer scientists.
+Also like a lab notebook but for computational people.

+* You can also write an entire paper in R markdown, where each figure is generated from the code

+* A short demonstration in R studio of how to create an R markdown document

 # Code examples